 Moreover, the selector notch comes with a tritium strip to improve vision in low-light conditions without using a flashlight.

 Right from the get-go, you’ll notice that the scope doesn’t joke around in terms of sharpness and perception.
-Its lens has an objective diameter of up to 50mm, which is larger than standard.
-This indicates that the scope allows more light to reach your eyes, so it’s more comfortable to use in low light conditions.
+Its lens has an objective diameter of up to 50mm, which is larger than the standard.
+This indicates that the scope allows more light to reach your eyes, so it’s more comfortable to use in low-light conditions.

 The low dispersion glass used in making the lens contributes to the absolutely brilliant colors and vivid scenery.
 The mechanism by which the glass functions elicits richer colors by shrinking the distance between the various color layers as they hit the sensor of the lens.

 Furthermore, this significantly enhances contrast and sharpness, making it much easier for the shooter to distinguish objects, leading to perfect aiming capabilities.
 All honesty, this is quite impressive for the price range and puts the Sig Sauer Whiskey 3 on par with many advanced, more expensive optics.

 The reticle -AKA crosshairs- refers to the marking patterns that are built into the eyepiece.
 Such patterns provide information about different measurements of the objects in sight.
 Regardless, the main purpose of the reticle is to yield a centralized aiming point.

 As for the Sig Sauer, the reticle comes in a European style, which is pretty comfortable for the eyes.
 Generally, the reticle can have various shapes.
 The ones you’ll get with scope consist of a horizontal and a vertical line that get thinner towards their intersection point.